moonc4ke/100-days-of-code/log.md

 **Today's Progress**:

-Refreshed my knowledge about declerative and unidirectional React application development flow.
+Refreshed my knowledge about declarative and unidirectional React application development flow.
 Shadow DOM for the win :D

 **Thoughts**